Unsafe, Toxic & Poisonous Plants

 * Tree Nettle (Urtica ferox) The tree nettle is one of New Zealand's most poisonous native plants.

-Tree of Heaven (Ailanthus altissima) It is reported all parts of this tree is poisonous.
+Tree of Heaven (Ailanthus altissima) It is reported that all parts of this tree is poisonous.

 Tutsan (Hypericum androsaemum) - a member of the St. John's-Wort family, berries poisonous.